 - Your limits will be wider.
 Once we step out of our comfort zone, it expands, which means that we become more open to change.
 Adopting this attitude allows us to be able to deal with the “optimal anxiety” without this bothering us, on the contrary, we learn to use it to our advantage, taking advantage of the energy that reports to us.

 - Your creativity will increase.
 The comfort zone represents everything we know.
 Outside is another world to discover.
 In the comfort zone there are no great ideas or new discoveries, it is necessary to leave the known to find the inspiration that stings creativity.
 Only then will we be able to generate new ideas, see old problems from a different perspective and establish original connections.
-In fact, a study conducted at the University of Florida found that students who spent just one semester outside their country scored better on creativity tests than those who had been studying at the same university.
+In this sense, a study conducted at the University of Florida found that students who spent just one semester outside their country scored better on creativity tests than those who had been studying at the same university.

 - You will gain self-confidence.
 Leaving the comfort zone is a bit scary, but when we do it and achieve our goals we experience an incredible feeling of empowerment.
 In practice, when we are able to deal with situations that frighten us a little, we understand that we are much stronger than we think, which reinforces our self-concept.
 In addition, as we overcome obstacles we gain skills that become part of our backpack of tools for life.
+In fact, a study conducted at Duke University revealed that people who frequently step out of their comfort zone are more confident in their abilities to successfully perform challenging tasks.

 - You will feel more alive.
 When leaving the comfort zone we meet new people and live new experiences.
 Some of these experiences will not be positive but others will become a driving force that gives us new energy.
 Soon we will discover that the feeling of emptiness disappears, simply because we learn to enjoy more life.
+In this sense, psychologists from the University of Haifa found that people who were encouraged to leave their comfort zone reported greater life satisfaction and felt happier than those who simply stayed within the limits of what they knew, following their daily routines.

 - You will age better.
 A study conducted at the University of Texas revealed that leaving the comfort zone helps us preserve cognitive abilities as we get older.
 Keeping the mind active and considering new challenges is essential since it represents an important source of stimulation both mentally and socially.
 Therefore, staying within the comfort zone means being outside the area of improvement.